marcmarinam/obsidian-fmp/Free trial remake/Remake FT.md

 > Initially this work will only apply to the UK partnership.

 ### Main work
-This proposal is divided into two pieces of work:
+This remake is divided into two pieces of work:
 * [[FT Eligibility]]
 - [[New FT mutations]]